Rakhi Sawant Reveals Why She Resorted To Surgery!

 - Rakhi Sawant Makes 'Burqa' Appearance In Ludhiana Court, Gets Bail!

 The drama queen of television industry, Rakhi Sawant, will be seen in Zee TV's talk show, Juzz Baat, that is hosted by Rajeev Khandelwal.
-The actress will be accompanied with another controversial television celebrity, Arshi Khan, who was seen on Bigg Boss 11.
+The actress will be accompanied by another controversial television celebrity, Arshi Khan, who was seen on Bigg Boss 11.

 We had recently reported, how Arshi Khan came out clean on her controversial tweet on Pakistan cricketer Shahid Afridi.
-Now, it is Rakhi's turn!
+It is now Rakhi's turn to make revelations and confessions!

 Rakhi’s Real Name Is Neeru Bheda